Skip to main contentSkip to footer

 Teaching

-Dr Aziz is the course lead for PGCert Diabetes in primary care and an academic supervisor and tutor in medical/clinical education.
-She has been a supervisor for both PhD and Masters students, as well as a tutor to undergraduate students on several courses.
+Dr Aziz is the course lead for PGCert Simulation in Clinical Practice and an academic supervisor in clinical education.
+She has been a supervisor for both PhD and master’s students, as well as a tutor to undergraduate students on several courses.
 She is very passionate about teaching and enhancing student experience through active engagement.
 In 2018, she did a post-graduation certification in higher education and became very interested in reflective teaching practices and blended learning.
-Dr Aziz is also a Senior Fellow of Higher Education Academy (SFHEA) and member of Academy of Medical Educators.
+Dr Aziz is also a Senior Fellow of Higher Education Academy (SFHEA) and a member of Academy of Medical Educators.
+Wajeeha is the winner of BSMS Equality, Diversity and Inclusion Award 2022.

 Selected publications